noahehall/theBookOfNoah/0current/frontendtech_accessibility.md

 				- situation B: i.e. not situation A; a short description **can not** serve the same purpose *or* present the same information as te non-text content
     			- examples: charts, diagrams
     			- TODO: alternative techniques

+				- situation C: non-text content is a control/accepts user input
+    			- TODO: alternative techniques

+				- situation D: if non-text content is time-based media, a test/exercise that would be invalid if present in text, or primarily intended to create a specific sensory experience
+    			- examples: live video-only and live audio-only
+    			- TODO: alternative techniques

+				- situation E: if non-text content is a captcha:
+  				- TODO: technique

+				- situation F: if non-text content should be ignored by assistive technology

 	1.2 time-based media
 		1. audio-only and video-only (prerecorded)